Bulgarian law recognises the following ways of terminating marriage through divorce:

-Under Article 83 of the Family Code, maintenance is granted only to a spouse not at fault for the divorce.
+Under Article 83 of the Family Code, maintenance is granted only to the spouse not at fault for the divorce.
 Maintenance is payable for no more than three years after the termination of the marriage, unless the parties have agreed a longer period.
 The court may extend these periods if the former spouse receiving the maintenance is in particular hardship and the other spouse can pay the maintenance without particular difficulty.
 A former spouse’s right to maintenance is terminated on remarriage.
 In practice, cases in which ex-spouses are awarded or ordered to pay maintenance are extremely rare.

+The Bulgarian law in force uses the term ‘annulment of the marriage’.
 Annulment is one of the means afforded by Bulgarian law for terminating a marriage.
 The annulled marriage has all the legal consequences of a valid marriage prior to its termination by judicial procedure.
 A marriage may be annulled only by judicial procedure: the marriage's nullity may not be relied upon until it has been ordered by the court.

 For a marriage to be annulled, one of the spouses must:

-Depending on the defect of the marriage, the petition for its annulment may be lodged by the spouse affected by the defect; it may also be lodged by the prosecutor, by the spouse from the first marriage, or by the public prosecutor and the spouse.
+Depending on the defect in the marriage, the petition for its annulment may be lodged by the spouse affected by the defect; it may also be lodged by the prosecutor, by the spouse from the first marriage, or by the public prosecutor and the spouse.
 Article 97 of the Family Code expressly and exhaustively lists the persons empowered to bring an action for annulment and the time limits for doing so.

 The consequences of annulment of the marriage are identical to those of divorce for the personal and property relations between the spouses, as well as for the relations between the spouses and their children.
 For the annulment of a marriage, bad faith is equivalent to fault in the case of divorce.
 Children conceived or born during the annulled marriage are considered to have been born in wedlock and enjoy the presumption of paternity.